300 – Australia Prospective Marriage visa

 - may enter and leave Australia as many times as you like within 9 months of the visa being granted

 Usually your sponsor will be your partner.
-An eligible sponsor must be an Australian citizen, permanent resident or an eligible New Zealand citizen.
+A sponsor must be an Australian citizen, permanent resident or an eligible New Zealand citizen.

 To be considered eligible to sponsor your fiancé, you must: